Papatoetoe: Association football

 Papatoetoe is home to Papatoetoe AFC who compete in the Lotto Sport Italia NRFL Division 1A.

 Papatoetoe is home to Papatoetoe United who play from the sports complex on Great South Road and are affiliated with Auckland Football Federation.

 Cricket

 Papatoetoe is home to the Papatoetoe Cricket Club who play in the Auckland Cricket Championship.

-Golf

 Rugby league

 Papatoetoe is home to the Papatoetoe Panthers who are affiliated with the Auckland Rugby League.

 Rugby union

 Papatoetoe Rugby Football Club was established in 1946 and plays home matches at the Papatoetoe Sport Complex on Great South Road.

 Tennis

 Papatoetoe is home to two tennis clubs, Papatoetoe Tennis Club located at Papatoetoe Sports Complex and Sunnyside Tennis Club located in the Sunnyside Domain.
 Both clubs are affiliated to Auckland Tennis.
 Sunnyside Tennis Club was formed originally as Puhunui Tennis Club in 1955.

 Education

 Primary education

 Papatoetoe has five primary schools in its zone: